fin-cli/core-command/README.md

 ### fp core multisite-install

-Installs WordPress multisite from scratch.
+Installs FinPress multisite from scratch.

 ~~~
 fp core multisite-install [--url=<url>] [--base=<url-path>] [--subdomains] --title=<site-title> --admin_user=<username> [--admin_password=<password>] --admin_email=<email> [--skip-email] [--skip-config]
 ~~~

-Creates the WordPress tables in the database using the URL, title, and default admin user details provided.
+Creates the FinPress tables in the database using the URL, title, and default admin user details provided.
 Then, creates the multisite tables in the database and adds multisite constants to the fp-config.php.

-For those using WordPress with Apache, remember to update the `.htaccess` file with the appropriate multisite rewrite rules.
+For those using FinPress with Apache, remember to update the `.htaccess` file with the appropriate multisite rewrite rules.

 **OPTIONS**